imusify/smart-contract-incentify/README.md

 In more details, events on the Web user interface (see below) are signaled to the *Python* middleware designed for this project, which then triggers a return.
 And indeed, the awared amount is not determined by imusify but by the contract and the users level alone.

-Beyond the NEP5 complient method calls, which, in particular always enables users to exchange IMU tokens, the main chain of new methods of the imusify contract locig are as follows
+Beyond the NEP5 complient method calls - which always enables users to exchange IMU tokens - the main chain of new methods of the imusify contract logic are as follows:

 `BigInteger LevelUp(byte[] account)`